-4.1.1 Climate contributions (BVCM)
+4.1.2 Climate contributions (also known as Beyond Value Chain Mitigation)

-Corporate climate leadership includes both setting ambitious targets for emission reductions in the company's own value chain, as well as taking responsibility for unabated emissions in the meantime.
+Corporate climate leadership includes both setting ambitious targets for emission reductions in the company's own value chain, as well as taking responsibility for ongoing emissions in the meantime.

 Most companies do not have the ability to immediately eliminate their entire GHG emissions footprint.
-While more and more companies are charting a pathway to complete decarbonisation and although far reaching reductions are possible and required in the next years, it will usually take years or decades until companies are able to entirely achieve this goal, even the most ambitious ones.
+While more and more companies are charting a pathway to complete decarbonisation and although far-reaching reductions are possible and required within the next years towards 2030, it will usually take years or decades until companies are able to entirely achieve this goal, even for those who are most ambitious.